microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     2. Select the repo that was imported in the previous challenge

-    3. Create an Empty Job
+    3. Create an *Empty Job*

 3. Setup Agent Job

-    1. Set Agent Pool to Azure Pipelines
+    1. Set Agent Pool to 'Azure Pipelines'

-    2. Set Agent Specification to ubuntu-16.04
+    2. Set Agent Specification to 'ubuntu-16.04'

 4. Setup Build pipeline – Add the following tasks by clicking "+"